Preparing Your Yard for the Spring:

 4. Feeder/Hardware Maintenance- Check your feeders to see if there are any repairs that need to be done.
 Make sure feeders are hung so they are easy to reach and fill.
 Find where you've stored your hummingbird and oriole feeders and give them a good cleaning.

-If you are going to need a new Advanced Pole System to hang your feeders, now is a good time to come in to Wild Birds Unlimited - East Lansing and Okemos, MI and get help designing a new feeding station.
+If you are going to need a new Advanced Pole System to hang your feeders, now is a good time to come in to Wild Birds Unlimited - East Lansing, MI and get help designing a new feeding station.

 5. Fill Feeders- Wild birds are already making decisions about which back yards they will nest in this season.
 Natural food sources are scarce right now and birds are definitely taking note of which yards have food available.